Joe Abbott (speedway rider): Death

-On 1 July 1950 in the National League match for the Boomerangs against West Ham Hammers, Joe, who was now 48 years old fell in his second race and was hit by a following rider and was instantly killed.
+On 1 July 1950 in the National League match for the Boomerangs against West Ham Hammers, Abbott, who was now 48 years old, fell in his second race and was hit by a following rider and was instantly killed.
 The riders and promoters decided to carry on with the meeting, as they believed Joe would have wished it.
-Fans left Odsal Stadium unaware that Joe, with nicknames such as 'India-rubber Man', and "Ironman", had died.
+Fans left Odsal Stadium unaware that Abbott, with nicknames such as 'India-rubber Man', and "Ironman", had died.

 Players cigarette cards

 Abbott is listed as number 1 of 50 in the 1930s Player's cigarette card collection.